Fire Prevention

 Home > Education and outreach > Prevention > Fire Prevention

-If you want your students from 3rd to 6th grade in your school to learn how to prevent fire and how to act in the event of a fire, send a request via the email address aptb@aptb.org and find out here about the places we will visit in case you also want to sign up your students for in-person activities.
+If you want your school’s Primary students from 3rd to 6th grade to learn how to prevent fire and how to act in the event of a fire, send a request via the email address aptb@aptb.org and click here to find out about the places we will be visiting in 2024.